arma3/RV-Extension-Examples/README.md

 3. Create a folder that briefly describes your project (for example `/cpp/file-writer/`)
 4. Add a `README.md` file describing your project in depth, containing the actual author, setup requirements etc.
 5. Create a Pull-Request
-6. Feel good that you contributed the ArmA community :)
+6. Feel good that you contributed the Arma community :)